AJifri91/jobbot-sweden/README.md

 # jobbot-sweden

-AI job searcher for the Swedish market.
-Fetches live jobs from Arbetsförmedlingen, scores them against resume with Gemini 3.1 Flash-Lite, and generates Swedish cover letters.

-# 🇸🇪 JobBot – AI Job Searcher for the Swedish Market

 JobBot is a Python tool that automates daily job hunting from Arbetsförmedlingen's official JobTech API.
 It uses Google Gemini AI to score jobs against your CV and generates tailored Swedish cover letters – all locally.

 ## ✨ Features